There are a myriad of opportunities and sources for

 apply.

-The Melody Program of the Mr. Holland's Opus Foundation
+Mr. Holland's Opus Foundation

 American Councils for International Education - American Councils administers a variety of cultural exchange, study abroad, and research programs on behalf of both public and private funders.